 Mail can be received at PlySpace.
 We can also accept deliveries during business hours.
 Please notify the PlySpace Coordinator if you are expecting a delivery.
 Click on Contact for our mailing / street address.

 What is your drug / alcohol / smoking policy?

 All illegal substances are prohibited in PlySpace residency spaces, including living quarters, studio spaces, parking lots, and partner collaboration spaces.
 Marijuana, in all circumstances, is illegal in the state of Indiana.
 Nicotine smoking is prohibited in PlySpace living or studio spaces, including porches and entryways.
 Alcohol is not allowed in any PlySpace studio spaces, around equipment or machinery, or in any community collaboration space.
 Please be respectful of other residents, partners, and PlySpace staff when attending the residency.
 Failure to follow residency rules can result in termination of the residency invitation.
 All residents must be over 21 years of age.

 Do I need to clean my living space?

-PlySpace will professionally clean resident shared living spaces once a month.
-Personal spaces will be cleaned between residency terms, unless cleaning is requested by the long term residents during the monthly cleaning.
+PlySpace will professionally clean resident shared living spaces and bedrooms between terms.
+All other cleaning during a residency term is up to the residents.
 Residents are expected to keep their personal and shared spaces clean, remove all trash from their rooms on a regular basis, and keep food in personal spaces to a minimum (no bugs please!).
 PlySpace will supply general cleaning supplies and toiletries, such as hand soap, toilet paper, paper towels, brooms, dust-mop, vacuum, trash bags, light bulbs, etc. Maintenance issues will be reported directly to the PlySpace Program Coordinator.